punkplod23/Hackers-TTGO-Watch/README.md

 # Improving battery life / stability

-* I have found it best for battery AND stability to use just the wifi and keep the bluetooth disabled for now
+* I have found it best for battery and stability to use just the wifi and keep the bluetooth disabled for now
 * I set a plain black background via the settings which seems to make the screenshot process more stable (still some reboots)

 # Apps